pycroscopy/pycroscopy/docs/data_format.rst

    -  Since there is a possibility that the same tool could be applied to the very same dataset multiple times, we store the results of each run of the tool in a separate datagroup.
-These datagroups are differentiated by the index that is appended to the base-name of the datagroup.
+These datagroups are differentiated by the index that is appened to the base-name of the datagroup.
    -  Note that a ``-`` separates the dataset name from the tool name and anything after the last ``_`` will be assumed to be the index